symphonylyh/3D/Segmentation3D/notes/segmentation_guide/point3d-setup.md

 import hydra
 from omegaconf import DictConfig, OmegaConf

-@hydra.main(config_path="conf", config_name="config") # use this to specify config file path and Hydra will load the file when run this function def my_app(cfg : DictConfig) -> None:
+@hydra.main(config_path="conf", config_name="config") # use this syntax sugar to specify config file path and Hydra will load the 'config.yaml' file when run this function def my_app(cfg : DictConfig) -> None:
     print(OmegaConf.to_yaml(cfg)) # this will print the YAML file
     # access by: